 This form must be filled out and presented upon entry into the Crawford County Fairgrounds before animals are allowed onto grounds-Exhibitor numbers will not be issued until these forms are turned in!
-NO EXCEPTIONS!

-- 14. ALL animals must be checked during VET CHECK TIMES and have correct paperwork completed at check-in. - Animal exhibitors needs to show in market and showmanship in order to sell at the MAA.
+- 14. All animals must be checked during VET CHECK TIMES and have correct paperwork completed at check-in. - 13 Animal exhibitors need to show in market and showmanship to sell at the MAA.
 MAA check will be made out to the exhibitor who exhibited the animal.
-If exhibitor is unable to be present day of MAA the exhibitor is responsible for making a formal request in writing to the superintendent and the Fair Board (board has final approval and can over turn superintendent's decision) at least one week prior to animal/exhibitor drop off times list in the fair book.
-(Exceptions may apply)
+If exhibitor is unable to be present day of MAA the exhibitor is responsible for making a formal request in writing to the superintendent and the Fair Board (board has final approval and can overturn superintendent's decision) at least one week prior to animal/exhibitor drop off times list in the fair book.
+(Exceptions may be granted on a case-by-case basis)

-Department 1 - Junior Dairy
+Department 1 - Junior Dairy (Danish Judging)

-Department 101- Open Dairy
+Department 101- Open Dairy (Regular Judging)

-Superintendents: Marsha Ellefson and Sawyer Roberts Milk House: Dairy Cow Exhibitors
+Superintendents: Marsha Ellefson and Sawyer Roberts

+Milk House: Dairy Cow Exhibitors

 Visit www.crawfordcountywisconsinfair.com to enter online.
 Official entries must include name and birthdates of animals entered.
 Changes may be made at the Fair for a \$5.00 per change fee.
 No additions will be allowed.
 For example: If a Registered Holstein Spring Calf named CCFair Atwood Mary is entered, CCFair Jasper Susan may be substituted at the Fair, but CCFair Jasper Susan may not be just added to the Official Form at the Fair.
-Exhibitors will need to sign that the Official Entry Form is correct at the Fair in order to receive their back tag.
+Exhibitors will need to sign that the Official Entry Form is correct at the Fair to receive their back tag.
 The Dairy Cattle Official Entry Form will serve as the Animal Identification Form.

-- Veterinarians recommend that cattle be treated with an intra-nasal vaccine for IBR and Para-Influenza. - If there are fewer than 5 entries in a breed show, registered animals will be judged in Class H. Grade animals will be judged in Class P. If a junior exhibitor has more than one entry in the combined class, another junior exhibitor may show an animal. - Animals entered in group classes must also be exhibited in a class for individuals. - ALL DAIRY EXHIBITORS NEED TO verify THEIR ANIMALS BY 5:00 pm on THURSDAY, AUGUST 26th to receive their back tag. - ALL NEW ANIMAL exhibitors MUST attend Consumer Protection Training in order to exhibit at the 2021 Crawford County Fair.
+- Veterinarians recommend that cattle be treated with an intra-nasal vaccine for IBR and Parainfluenza. - If there are fewer than 5 entries in a breed show, registered animals will be judged in Class H. Grade animals will be judged in Class P. If a junior exhibitor has more than one entry in the combined class, another junior exhibitor may show an animal. - Animals entered in group classes must also be exhibited in a class for individuals.

+• ALL DAIRY EXHIBITORS NEED TO verify THEIR ANIMALS BY 5:00 pm on THURSDAY, AUGUST 25th to receive their back tag.